-IN 2018, WE HAVE A MISSION TO PROVIDE WATER TO EVERY PERSON LIVING IN AMBEROMENA, MADAGASCAR, SO THEY CAN PURSUE THEIR DREAMS, NURTURE THEIR FAMILIES AND GROW AS A COMMUNITY.
+IN 2019, WE HAVE A MISSION TO PROVIDE WATER TO EVERY PERSON LIVING IN AMBODIRANONAMBILONA, MADAGASCAR, SO THEY CAN PURSUE THEIR DREAMS, NURTURE THEIR FAMILIES AND GROW AS A COMMUNITY.

-Amberomena is a small village in Belavabary Commune, Madagascar.
+Ambodiranonambilona is a small village in Central Madagascar.
 Sitting atop a large hill, the community sustains on small-scale farming of rice and cassava.
 A task that is made more difficult with limited access to water.
 The women of the community are also skilled weavers, who sell their crafts at market to support their families.

 Current access to safe water in this village is 0%

 Josée Lives in Amberomena.
 She is a mother of two young children who have yet to start school.
 Josée spends her days working on her small farm.
 She walks 1.5km to the village water source three times daily, sometimes more.
 The water source in Amberomena is not only dangerous, but also scarce.
 It can often run dry by mid-morning.

 WATER IS THE MOST IMPORTANT RESOURCE TO OUR SURVIVAL.
 WITHOUT IT, ONE CANNOT NURTURE, PROVIDE OR GROW.

 OVER 650 MILLION PEOPLE WORLDWIDE LIVE WITHOUT ACCESS TO THIS BASIC HUMAN RIGHT.

 Diseases from unsafe water and lack of basic sanitation kill more people every year than all forms of violence, including war.

 43% of these deaths are children under 5 years old.

 Women and girls are responsible for 72% of the water collected in Sub-Saharan Africa.